marcizhu/Units/README.md

 bytes for the unit, and 4 bytes due to alignment requirements).
 The last 4 bytes of a quantity can be used to store any arbitrary 32-bit unsigned number, allowing to store some user data.

-The following minimalistic snippet shows the use of `constexpr` quantities and how to use some of the provided physics
+The following minimalistic example shows the use of `constexpr` quantities and how to use some of the provided physics constants and units:
-constants:
 ```cpp
 #include <iostream> // for std::cout